 2. Will my customers care that I’m an ISAO member?

-Currently, the CompTIA ISAO has more than 700 members.
-CompTIA has partnered with the IT-ISAC, TruSTAR, Sophos, DHS, and other organizations to obtain their threat feeds, providing the organization with a comprehensive library of available data to analyze.
-The CompTIA ISAO is a vendor-neutral, member-led community.
-Members also can use the Cyber Forum where they can collaborate with one another, share best practices, and access the threat intelligence reports.
-Through our TruSTAR Enclave membership, members of the CompTIA ISAO can search through these data feeds as they wish.
+Currently, the CompTIA Community ISAO has almost 2,000 members and has partnered with the IT-ISAC, TruSTAR powered by Splunk, Sophos, DHS, and other organizations to obtain their threat feeds, providing the organization with a comprehensive library of available data to analyze.
+The CompTIA Community ISAO is a vendor-neutral, member-led community.
+Members also can use the Cyber Hub where they can collaborate with one another, share best practices, and access the threat intelligence reports.
+Through our TruSTAR Enclave membership, members of the CompTIA Community ISAO can search through these data feeds as they wish.
 An added member benefit is a dedicated, private Enclave for the members business.

-Want more Q&A about the CompTIA ISAO?
-Read CompTIA ISAO 101: What Is it, Why Does it Matter, and How Can You Benefit?
+Want more Q&A about the CompTIA Community ISAO?
+Read CompTIA Community ISAO 101: What Is it, Why Does it Matter, and How Can You Benefit?

 Read more about Cybersecurity.